leewillis77/say-what/readme.txt

 ## Treeware

-You're free to use this package for free, but if it makes it to your production environment please [buy the world a tree](https://offset.earth/ademtisoftware?gift-trees).
+You're free to use this package for free, but if it makes it to your production environment please [buy the world some trees](https://ecologi.com/ademtisoftware?gift-trees).

 == Installation ==